Creating better tomorrows for all pet rabbits

 Security

 The enclosure must be secure.
-If it’s outside then it has to keep out foxes, rats and other predators so the mesh and bolts must be of a good quality.
+If it’s outside, then it has to keep out foxes and other predators, so the mesh and bolts must be of good quality.
+Go for welded mesh of a heavy gauge, not chicken wire, which foxes can easily chew through.
+Use a bolt you can padlock.

 Voila!